loginom/loginom-help-en-omegat/data/scenario/ports/interface-relations.md

 If it is required to configure several positions simultaneously, they can be selected using the following methods:

 * Press CTRL button and select them with one click of the left mouse button.
 The repeated field pressing deselects the field.
-* Click one field, press SHIFT button.
-Then it is required to click another field.
+* Click on one field, press SHIFT button.
+Then it is required to click on another field.
 The list of positions between these fields will be selected in the result.

 Both methods can be successively applied.
 For example, first, it is required to select the list using SHIFT, then press CTRL and delete some fields from the list or select the others.